|

 estimated that only 10% of the original totals survive.
 That’s not

-enough to satisfy Washington Quarter collectors, whose ranks have
+enough to satisfy Washington Quarter collectors, whose ranks swelled

 |